 Students will learn about critical issues in education and inclusive education principles.

-In the final year students specialise in an area of their choice (Early Childhood or Primary, Montessori, Pasifika or Steiner).
+In the final year students specialise in an area of their choice (Early Childhood or Primary, Pasifika).
 ECE students will take one special topic paper and an elective paper or two special topic papers.

 The qualification equips students with the skills, knowledge and attitudes they need to be effective teachers in: